zgordon/wcphx-2019/README.md

 ## Instructions

 1. Download the example files
-2. Copy the all of the workshop-XX-starter folders into /wp-content/plugins
+2. Copy the all of the `workshop-XX-starter` folders into `/wp-content/plugins/`
-3. Make sure to only install one plugin at a time
+3. Make sure to only activate one plugin at a time!

 ## Slides